denten-books/plain-text/main.md

 romantic notions of beauty, and the rise of a new "geometric and mechanical splendor."
-His generation was instead "in love with matter," wanting "to penetrate it and to understand its vibrations [@marinetti_marinetti:_1972, ???]."[^ln11-marinetti] Art cannot be reduced to "thinking in symbols," Viktor Shklovsky, a prominent Russian formalist, wrote in 1917.
-Meaning "dies" and becomes invisible through frequent use.
+His generation was instead "in love with matter," wanting "to penetrate it and to understand its vibrations [@marinetti_marinetti:_1972, ???]."[^ln11-marinetti] Art cannot be reduced to "thinking in symbols" Viktor Shklovsky, a prominent Russian formalist, wrote in 1917.
+Meaning "dies" and "becomes invisible" through frequent use.
 Such dead and transparent language can no longer evoke wonder or curiosity.
 For Shklovsky and his peers, vital art counteracts death by "resurrecting the word" in "making the form difficult [@shklovsky_hod_1923, ???]."
 Form, in that sense, resurrects content.
 The study of poetic language (not necessarily poetry) therefore pays attention to the